rak-ko/Git-Remote-Account-Manager/README.md

 5) You can now call 'gam' from anywhere

 ## Troubleshooting
-- If you get any 'access to the path x is denied' try either moving the program somewhere, where you don't need administrator priviliges to run (Like documents or the desktop).
-Or run the terminal with administrator rights.
+- If you get any 'access to the path x is denied' try either moving the program somewhere, where you don't need administrator privileges to run (Like documents or the desktop).
+Or run the terminal with administrator rights